 SNAP translates spacial data to an audio signal, and uses sound localization to make it seem as though the sounds originate at a location in space corresponding to real world objects.
 Position in the sagittal axis is indicated by variations in wave form or pitch, while distance is indicated by varying volume or frequency, with higher pitch being closer.
 For sighted individuals, this will sound like all of the surrounding objects are producing white noise.
 For non-sighted individuals, it will paint an acoustic landscape, allowing them to see the world around them using their ears.

-At this time, SNAP exists as a simulation and a hardware prototype.
+At this time, SNAP exists as both a simulation and a hardware prototype.
 The simulation lets users navigate a virtual environment using binaural feedback as described above.
 The goal is to collect data from large groups of people which will be used to fine tune the system to improve usability and ensure that we provide the most intuitive acoustic feedback possible.

 Third-Party Licenses and Restrictions: